haipdev/template/Readme.md

 * .sql : string (but **args values will be escaped)
 * .* : string

+> Notice: in sql templates only the arguments are escaped not the query itself.
+So use placeholders (jinja2 {{ }}) in your query and provide values per arguments.

 ### Example

 #### config (using haip.config)